Meeds-io/whitepaper/en/2-deeds.md

 Within the WoM, a Deed is conceptualized as an NFT, representing the foundational unit of ownership.
 Holding a Deed empowers its owner to manage a Community Hub.
 It makes them eligible to receive Mintium rewards, a form of recognition and incentive within the WoM ecosystem (further details in section 2.6).

 The WoM is a diverse and inclusive platform.
 It welcomes various organizations, from DAOs, traditional businesses, and associations to think tanks, theater companies, project groups, and educational institutions.
-In this digital landscape, a Deed symbolizes the organization's digital presence and footprint in WoM, functioning as a bridge between real-world operations and digital endeavors.
+In this digital landscape, a Deed symbolizes the organization's digital presence and footprint.
+I works as a bridge between real-world operations and digital endeavors.

 ## 2.2.
 Deeds supply